Isa Chiroma

-Isa Hayatu Chiroma (born 13 April 1963) is a Nigerian legal practitioner and professor of law at the University of Maiduguri.
-In February 2018, he was appointed as the Director General of the Nigeria Law School by Muhammadu Buhari.
+Isa Hayatu Chiroma (born 13 April 1963) is a Nigerian legal practitioner, professor of law at the University of Maiduguri and former Director General of the Nigerian Law School.
+He was appointed as the Director General of the Nigeria Law School in February 2018 by Muhammadu Buhari.
+He served in that capacity till January 2026.
 He replaced Professor Olanrewaju Onadeko who served for eight years.
 Prior to his appointment, he was the deputy director in the Yola campus of Nigeria Law School from 2011 to 2016.

 He became a Senior Advocate of Nigeria, ranked at the 133 plenary session meetings in 2018.

 Background

 Isa Hayatu was born in Mubi of Mubi North Local Government, Adamawa State.
 He began his early school in 1970 at Mubi Primary School to 1976 and moved to Government Technical School Mubi in 1976 to 1981.
 He obtained his bachelor's of law degree in 1986 and masters of law in 1991 from the University of Maiduguri, and holds a PhD of law in 2005 at the University of Jos.